 You can take your scrap to a firm like GLE Scrap Metal, a full-service, all-in-one recycling company.
 GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals.
 Their experienced team will purchase, process, and re-integrate all recyclable base metals.

-Family owned and operated, GLE Scrap maintains a zero-landfill policy in order to efficiently utilize natural resources and help conserve energy.
+Family-owned and operated, GLE Scrap strives to efficiently utilize natural resources and help conserve energy.

 To learn more, call 855-SCRAP-88 to request a quote.